bobtfish/AWSnycast/README.md

 ## Route tables

-Indicated by the top level 'route_tabls' key.
+Indicated by the top level 'route_tables' key.
 Values are a hash of name / definition.

 The definition is composed of a few fields: